Getting Started with K1JT modes using WSJT-X, JTAlert, and DXLab

 1. Consider checking the DXKeeper/DXView/Pathfinder Lookup on new DX Call box (note the alternatives to individually direct DXKeeper, DXView, or Pathfinder to perform lookups)

-2. Consider checking the Post decoded Callsigns to SpotCollector as local spots box
+2. If you want JTAlert to forward decoded transmissions to SpotCollector as local spots, check the Post decoded Callsigns to SpotCollector as local spots box

 4. Expand the Web Services section in the left-side panel, and then expand its Online XML Callbooks sub-section; if you have a QRZ.com or HamQTH.com XML subscription,